Computational Complexity in Analogue Gravity: CV2.0 Proposal and the Lloyd bound

-The equality \eqref{lb} is the consequence of the uncertainty principle; however, there are some cases for KSS bound violation \cite{vio1,vio2,vio3}.
-Along these lines, it is expected that inequality \eqref{lb} plays a selection role that verifies the sorts of fluids capable of complexity simulation.
+The inequality \eqref{k0} indeed is trivial and doesn't imply the KSS bound on the viscosity to entropy ratio.
+In $k=-1$ case, the inequality \eqref{k-1} strongly violates the KSS bound.
+These inequalities are the consequence of the uncertainty principle and they strongly violate the KSS bound.
+There are two assumptions for these inequalities: 1)continuity and Euler equations in fluid dynamics, 2)the Lloyd bound.
+Put it differently, these inequalities show if the fluid simulates the inner growth of black holes then the KSS bound is violated.
+However, this is not surprising and is in agreement with some cases for which the KSS bound violation is reported in holography \cite{vio1,vio2,vio3}.
+Along these lines, it is expected that inequality \eqref{lb} plays a selection rule that verifies the sorts of fluids capable of complexity simulation.
 In other words, to have a supersonic black hole, requires $v\ge c$ \cite{a}.
 Moreover, the inequality \eqref{lb} restricts the growth of the interior of a supersonic black hole or the complexity growth.
-In the following, we provide some experimental conditions for the verification of the Lloyd bound in laboratories.
+In the following, we show that the Lloyd bound in the analogue fluid is consistent with the inequalities on the viscosity to entropy ratio when derived from the holography.

-It can be shown that in an adiabatic process, the bound is respected.
-Since an adiabatic process is a polytropic process, the equation of states is given by \cite{poly}

-where $p$ is pressure, $V$ is volume, $\gamma$ is called polytropic index and $k$ is some constant.
-Specific enthalpy is written as $\mathcal{K}=(U+PV)/M$, where $U$ is internal energy and $M$ mass of the fluid.
-In an adiabatic process, there is no heat transfer $Q=0$, then internal energy is equal to the work done to the system which is